Normal Dog Temperature: What It Is and How to Take It

 A normal dog temperature ranges from 99.5-102.5 degrees.
 If your dog’s temperature is within this range, you don’t need to be concerned or seek veterinary care unless your dog is showing other signs of illness.

-If your dog’s temperature is within one degree of the normal range and they are otherwise acting normal, wait an hour or two and then retake your dog’s temperature.
+If your dog’s temperature is within 1 degree of the normal range and they are otherwise acting normal, wait an hour or two and then retake your dog’s temperature.
 A persistent, reproducible low or elevated temperature warrants a call to your veterinarian, but a temperature is just a snapshot in time and it’s not uncommon to obtain a normal reading when you recheck your dog’s temperature.

 If your dog’s temperature is below 98 degrees or above 103.5 degrees, you should seek veterinary care as soon as possible.
 Contact your veterinarian (or an emergency veterinarian, if your veterinarian is closed) for guidance.